Balint-H/ssnr_sim/README.md

+> [!NOTE]
+> In SSNR 2026 we are experimenting with providing the tutorial instructions in website format.
+> To view the repository website, visit [balint-h.github.io/ssnr_sim](https://balint-h.github.io/ssnr_sim).
+>

 # SSNR Simulation Workshop

 Clone the repository (if you have Git) or download the files directly by pressing the green button labelled `<> Code ▾`.